yzhang18/RNA-SeqEZPZ-NF/README.md

-# RNA-SeqEZPZ: A point-and-click RNA-Seq pipeline for comprehensive analysis of RNA-Seq with interactive plots
+# RNA-SeqEZPZ: A Point-and-Click Pipeline for Comprehensive Transcriptomics Analysis with Interactive Visualizations
 <br />
 <br />

 RNA-SeqEZPZ is a pipeline to run analysis of RNA-Seq experiments from raw FASTQ files all the way to differential genes analysis.
-The pipeline can be accessed using a GUI interface implemented using a Shiny app and offer interactive plots.
+The pipeline is accessible through a graphical user interface implemented using a Shiny app and features interactive plots.
+Advanced users have the ability to customize the scripts provided with the pipeline.
 This pipeline is designed to run on an HPC cluster.
 <br />
 ## Installation